FilledStacks/boxtout/docs/001-overview.md

 ## Products Overview

 Let's look at what we’ll require at minimum to build this product and have it be useful as a product.
 We’ll go through the process that I use to go through and quote for a new project when a client reaches out to me.
 We’ll work our way from the app through the entire system and then make a list of each of those items.
 We’ll start with the most important.
-Each of the descriptions will have a boldd word which indicates something else that needs to be built.
+Each of the descriptions will have a bold word which indicates something else that needs to be built.

 ### Customer Mobile Application